Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 A video of the S10 failing to dock at the water station A phone displays the serial number on the back of the water station.

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10's Water Hose Is Creased and Broken

-We apologize for any inconvenience caused.
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
 We can arrange a new water hose replacement and provide a replacement video.
 To better assist you, could please send us a photo of the broken hose, focusing on the joints so we can determine the problem?
+*Remove the cover at the bottom of the water station with a screwdriver, so you can check the connection part of the hose.
+To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+Note:
-Note: Replacement services may incur a fee if the water hose is not naturally damaged.
+Replacement services may incur a fee if the water hose is not naturally damaged.
 We appreciate your understanding.
+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting Water Leakage on SwitchBot Floor Cleaning Robot S10 Water Station